-If you’re a new cardholder, you’ll earn 30,000 bonus miles after spending $1,000 in eligible purchases within the first 3 months on your new card.
-You can also earn a $50 statement credit after you make a Delta purchase with your card in the first three months of account opening.
+If you’re a new cardholder, you’ll earn 30,000 bonus miles after spending $1,000 on eligible purchases within the first 3 months on your new card.
+Plus, you’ll get a $50 statement credit after making a Delta purchase within your first three months of having the card.

 You’ll also earn two miles per $1 spent directly with Delta and one mile per $1 spent on other purchases.